litestar-org/litestar/docs/usage/cli.rst

 .. code-block:: shell

       litestar sessions delete cc3debc7-1ab6-4dc8-a220-91934a473717

 clear
 ~~~~~

-The ``clear`` subcommand clears all sessions from the backend.
+The `clear` subcommand is used to remove all sessions from the backend.

 .. code-block:: shell

    litestar sessions clear

-OpenAPI
+openapi
 ^^^^^^^

-This command provides utilities to generate OpenAPI schema and TypeScript types.
+This command provides utilities to generate OpenAPI schemas and TypeScript types.

 schema
 ~~~~~~

-The ``schema`` subcommand generates OpenAPI specs from the Litestar application, serializing these as either JSON or YAML.
-The serialization format depends on the filename, which is by default ``openapi_schema.json``.
-You can specify a different filename using the ``--output`` flag.
+The `schema` subcommand generates OpenAPI specifications from the Litestar application and serializes them as either JSON or YAML.
+The serialization format depends on the filename, which is by default `openapi_schema.json`.
+You can specify a different filename using the `--output` flag.
 For example:

 .. code-block:: shell